Write a winning CV and covering letter

 Find out how to write a winning CV by attending one of our workshops or webinars.
 For dates of upcoming sessions, check our events website.

 CV Builder allows you to create a CV from scratch and includes tips and advice from employers on each section of your CV.
 This tool is ideal for students looking to write their first CV.
-Access the tool via Careers Zone 24/7.
+Access CV Builder here.

 Download our career mini guide

 Our handy mini guide on CVs and covering letters provides lots more advice on what to include in each section of your CV and how to write effective covering letters.
-Download your copy from the resources page.
+Check out our other careers guides on the resources page.

 Download your school-specific Career Planning Guide

-Download you school-specific Career Planning Guide from the resources page to find examples CVs related to your programme of study.
+Download your school-specific Career Planning Guide from the resources page to find examples CVs related to your programme of study.